kumar303/jquery-errorq/README.rst

 success
 ~~~~~~~

-This event is fired when an Ajax request finishes successfully.
+fired when a request finishes successfully.

 ::